 I shouldn’t have let it get to me, but of course it did – and once again I found myself feeling ashamed of my measly country count.
 Here’s the thing, though.
 It really doesn’t matter!
 I only started travelling properly a few years ago, and in that time I may not have racked up a huge number of ticks for the 196-country-long checklist, but I have racked up a serious amount of knowledge – not to mention stories – about the countries, regions, and towns that I’ve spent a lot of quality time in.

 As a writer, I think quality time is far more valuable than a vast number of passport stamps – it gives me a level of expertise about certain regions (like Catalunya) that my readers find really helpful.
 It also means that I have a wealth of experience from which to create the kind of travel stories that I love to write!
-And, let’s not forget, there are always new experiences to be found in any country, no matter how often you visit – I’ve lived in England for nearly 30 years and I could never, ever, say I’ve experienced even close to every aspect of the country and it’s culture!
+And, let’s not forget, there are always new experiences to be found in any country, no matter how often you visit – I’ve lived in England for nearly 30 years and I could never, ever, say I’ve experienced even close to every aspect of the country and its culture!

-For me, spending at least a month each in five countries in South America was far better use of my five months there, than cramming in as many countries as I could just to rack up the numbers.
+For me, spending at least a month each in five countries in South America was a far better use of my five months there, than cramming in as many countries as I could just to rack up the numbers.
 One guy I met during that trip had done the same number of countries in three weeks – claiming to have “done” Bolivia in about three days.
 I spent nearly five weeks there and it still wasn’t anywhere near enough time for me to see and experience everything.
 Worse still, I recently saw a fellow blogger post on Facebook proudly about having visited 52 countries in 3 months – that amount of movement and lack of actual experience in each place sounds dreadful to me!

 Travelling slower and deeper will always be my thing.
 Sure, it’s not for everyone, but many travellers I know say they initially started out cramming dozens of stops into their own trips, only to find they couldn’t keep it up.